Kanegraffiti/LessonPlans/Basic Technology/Week1_Basic_Technology_Lesson_Plan_JSS1-3.md

 - We need technology to **communicate quickly**, **transport goods and people**, **produce food and goods**, **build safe houses**, and **care for our health**.
 - Branches of technology include **communication technology** (phones, radio), **construction technology** (building tools), **production technology** (machines in factories), **transportation technology** (cars, bicycles), and **information technology** (computers, internet).
 - Technology keeps changing and improving, so we should learn how to use it responsibly.
+- Draw a mind map linking **branches of technology** to tools you see at home or school to make the connections clearer.
+- Discuss with classmates how technology can solve **local problems** like water supply or waste disposal to see its real-life impact.

 ### Assignment